walmartlabs/concord-website/training/includes/concord-1-beginner-2-concord.md

 - Takes inputs
 - Creates outputs
 - Performs actions
+- Manage and optimize operation processes
+- Automate to improve performance

 Note:
 - quite abstract
 - very flexible what it does
 - like a conductor orchestrates musicians in a orchestra

-## BPM

-_Business Process Management_

-- Manage and optimize operation processes
-- Automate to improve performance

-Note:
 - https://en.wikipedia.org/wiki/Business_process_management

-## Workflow/BPM Server
+## Workflow Server

 Specific software designed for workflow orchestration and BPM